bernardmcmanus/jquery.hx/README.md

 ## Build Instructions

-You need NPM installed.
-Navigate to the git directory and run the following commands:
+You must have NPM installed to build jquery.hx.
+To install dependencies, navigate to the git directory and run:

     npm install

+To build the minified production version, run:

     grunt

+To build the non-minified development version, run:

+    grunt dev